 So will you help us to shift perceptions?
 Starting with your own?
 Will you share what you feel pride and joy from?
 Whether that's you caring role or something else?

 "I'm proud of everything I've done from all my children, but perhaps especially how much I have learned about Down Syndrome, Autism, ADHD and Sensory Processing Disorder.
 I've read, and read and read.
 I've been to conferences.
 I spoken with experts.
 I've advocated.
 I've read up on therapies and diets, and I've implemented many and monitored what works.
 Perhaps it's 'just what a mum does' - but I'm proud and get real joy from seeing my daughter thrive when I get it right."

 Abi's Full Story

-Please do share your moments in our community!
+Please do share your moments in the Mobilise Community!

 Want more content like this?

 Feel free to sign-up for our weekly newsletter 💌 to receive more carers' top tips and hacks.
 We'll keep you in the loop, from discounts for carers, to 10 simple ways you prioritise yourself every day.